2007 Delaware State University shooting: Arrest

 On September 24, 2007, police arrested Loyer D. Braden, also a freshman, in his dorm and charged him with attempted first-degree murder among other offences.

-I question the young man's intelligence in coming back to campus this morning, if that's what he did.
+University spokesman Carlos Holmes stated, "I question the young man's intelligence in coming back to campus this morning, if that's what he did.
 Lord knows what was going through his brain.
-Maybe he thought he was scott-free.—Carlos Holmes, university spokesman.
+Maybe he thought he was scott-free."

 On September 28, 2007, following Braden's arraignment hearing, the case was transferred to Superior Court for trial.
 The judge ordered that if Braden made bail, he be barred from visiting the DESU campus or contacting potential witnesses.
+After the victim died, a grand jury indicted Braden with his attempted first-degree murder charge being upgraded to second-degree murder.

+Dismissal of charges

-On May 19, 2009, the judge dismissed the charges against Braden, saying that the prosecution had withheld evidence.
+On May 19, 2009, the judge dismissed the charges against Braden, saying that the prosecution had withheld crucial evidence.
 A witness who had been with Middleton said that two men in dreadlocks and white t-shirts had shot the students.
+As of 2024, no further arrests have been made since the dismissal of Braden's charges.